 Nonprofits often assume that fundraisers will stay in a role because they are passionate about the organization’s mission.
 Commitment to a mission is important, but the events of the Great Resignation have shown that it is no longer sufficient to retain talent.

-Fundraisers are not only looking for positions where they can be a part of something bigger; they are also looking for roles that fit within their lifestyles and employers that promote a positive work culture.
-The pandemic made it possible for many individuals to work the hours that made the most sense either for their families or for their natural work rhythms (those night owls or early birds).
+Fundraisers are not only looking for positions where they can be a part of something bigger; they are also looking for roles that fit within their lifestyles and for employers that promote a positive work culture.
+The explosion of remote work during the pandemic allowed many individuals to structure their work around the schedules and locations that made the most sense either for their families.
 Fundraisers want to see this level of flexibility moving forward.

 Evaluate organizational culture